Warranty & Service··19 min read

 The Bottom Line

 BrandedMark's warranty module was built around this distinction.
-The workflow is there — registration, claim intake, approval routing, fulfillment.
-But the intelligence layer is the point: claim rate analytics by product cohort, fraud signal scoring, post-claim retention measurement, and the cross-dimensional reporting that turns a count sheet into a decision-support tool.
+The workflow layer handles registration, claim intake, approval routing, and fulfilment.
+The intelligence layer — claim rate analytics by product cohort, fraud signal scoring, post-claim retention measurement, cross-dimensional reporting — is the point.
+It turns a count sheet into a decision-support tool that feeds the teams who can act on what it surfaces.

-If your current warranty dashboard can't answer the six questions above without a CSV export and a pivot table, it's time to look at what analytics-first warranty infrastructure actually looks like.
+If your current warranty dashboard cannot answer the six questions above without a CSV export and a pivot table, that is a precise description of the problem this platform solves.